EVENT

 He is currently the Chief Engagement Officer for Engage Nova Scotia – an independent non-profit that is leading the Nova Scotia Quality of Life Initiative, with an extensive network of partners from the public, private, academic and community sectors – provincially, nationally, and internationally.
 In 2019 almost 13,000 Nova Scotians responded to a 230-question survey administered by Engage NS in cooperation with the Canadian Index of Wellbeing.
 With Dalhousie University, they have developed pioneering tools to extract the findings of the survey in real time across demographic and neighbourhood profiles.
 Partners in all three levels of government, are considering the findings of the survey and the use of the tools to catalyse new action, inform policy decisions and shape the narrative about how to build a successful society.

-• Adel Guitouni image
+• Dr. Adel Guitouni image

-Adel Guitouni
+Dr. Adel Guitouni

-Adel Guitouni image
+Dr. Adel Guitouni image

-Adel Guitouni
+Dr. Adel Guitouni

-Dr. Adel Guitouni is an award-winning associate professor of management sciences, operations research and decision support systems at the Gustavson School of Business.
+Adel Guitouni is an award-winning associate professor of management sciences, operations research and decision support systems at the Gustavson School of Business.
 His PhD and master-level students benefit from his multi-disciplinary approach to teaching and professional activities, which includes his work with the Canadian government where he directed large scientific teams involved with major events and strategic initiatives such as the Vancouver 2010 Olympics and G8/G20 summits, and a variety of projects with the Canadian Forces.

 Adel has published numerous refereed papers and book chapters, and is the recipient of several multi-million dollar research grants.
-On the research side, he has made several contributions to multiple criteria decision aid (MCDA), supply chain management, information systems, resource management, and cloud computing.
-His research interests include the automation of planning and scheduling, net-enabled dynamic resource management and supply chain management, classification and machine learning, multiple criteria decision analysis, multi-objective optimization, collaborative decision making, and decision support systems.
+On the research side, he has made several contributions to multiple criteria decision aid (MCDA), supply chain management, information systems, resource management and cloud computing.
+His research interests include the automation of planning and scheduling, net-enabled dynamic resource management and supply chain management, classification and machine learning, multiple criteria decision analysis, multi-objective optimization, collaborative decision making and decision support systems.

 Through his research Adel’s goal is to help improve the decision-making process at the individual and corporate level.
 Through his entrepreneurship and leadership project work, he hopes to empower youth and leaders by giving them the tools to change their world.